kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/_index.md

 Gloo Enterprise provides a variety of authentication options to meet the needs of your environment.
 They range from supporting basic use cases to complex and fine grained secure access control.
 Architecturally, Gloo uses a dedicated auth server to verify the user credentials and determine their permissions.
 Gloo provides an auth server that can support several authN/Z implementations and also allows you to provide your auth server to implement custom logic.

+While some authentication solutions, such as JWT verification, can occur directly in Envoy, many use cases are better served by an external service.
+Envoy supports an external auth filter, where it reaches out to another service to authenticate and authorize a request, as a general solution for handling a large number of auth use cases at scale.
+Gloo Enterprise comes with an external auth (Ext Auth) server that has built-in support for all standard authentication and authorization use cases, and a plugin framework for customization.

-The graphic below can help provide context on how and when external authentication is evaluated when a request is received by Gloo and processed by Envoy.
+The graphic below can help provide context on how and when external authentication is evaluated when a request is received by Gloo and processed by Envoy relative to other security features.

 ![Gloo Envoy processing stack]({{< versioned_link_path fromRoot="/img/envoy-processing-stack.png" >}})

 {{% notice info %}}
 If you are seeing authentication errors for `OPTIONS` requests, and your application is doing CORS, please refer to the [Understanding CORS]({{< versioned_link_path fromRoot="/guides/security/cors" >}}) docs.
 {{% /notice %}}

+### Implementations

+We have seen how `AuthConfigs` can be used to define granular authentication configurations for `Virtual Services`.
+For a detailed overview of the authN/authZ models implemented by Gloo, check out the other guides:

+{{% children description="true" %}}

 ### Switching Between Ext Auth Deployment Modes